Top ‘50 things to do before you’re 11¾’ activities to do in your back garden

 - No. 16 Wear a wild crown

 - Your imagination's the limit when you make a wild crown.
-Look for twigs, daisy chains, leaves, flowers, blossom, grass and other wild materials in your garden to create a masterpiece.Create a wild crown
+Look for twigs, leaves, flowers, grass and other wild materials in your garden to make your masterpiece, or get creative with a daisy chain.Create a wild crown

 - No. 25 Join nature's band